 The information with respect to the directors of the Company required to be included pursuant to this Item 10 is included under the caption "1.
 Election of Directors" in the 2003 Proxy Statement relating to the 2003 Annual Meeting of Stockholders filed with the Securities and Exchange Commission pursuant to Rule 14a-6 under the Securities Exchange Act of 1934, as amended, and is incorporated in this Item 10 by reference.
 The information with respect to the executive officers of the Company required to be included pursuant to this Item 10 is included under the caption "Executive Officers of the Registrant" in Part I of this Annual Report on Form 10-K and is incorporated in this Item 10 by reference.
-The information with respect to Section 16(a) reporting compliance required to be included in this Item 10 is included under the caption "Section 16(a) Beneficial Ownership Reporting Compliance" in the 2003 Proxy Statement and is incorporated in this Item 10 by reference.
+The information 16(a) reporting compliance required to be included under the caption "Section 16(a) Beneficial Ownership Reporting Compliance" in the 2003 Proxy Statement and is incorporated in this Item 10 by reference.